decchu14/Python-Password-Checker/README.md

    * For example, let password123 be a password, the hashed form is going to be 'CBFDAC6008F9CAB4083784CBD1874F76618D2A97'.
 And no matter how many times I give                password123 the hashed form is going to be the same, This technique is called Idempotent.

 THE REQUIRED TOOLS :-
-   * sys module
-   * requests module
-   * hashlib module

-   * The sys module is built in module which comes along with python interpreter.
+   * sys module : The sys module is built in module which comes along with python interpreter.

-   * The requests module and hashlib module needs to be downloaded.
+   * requests module : The requests module is not a built in module, This module needs to be downloaded.

          pip install requests

+   * hashlib module : The hashlib module is not a built in module, this module needs to be downloaded.

+         pip install hashlib

          pip install hashlib